-ORGANISATION: Reward time identified by staff across the school.
-EYFS and KS1 Friday 2:30-3:00 (30 minutes), KS2 Friday 11:45-12:15 (30 minutes) WEEKLY.
-A choice of activities to be undertaken both within and beyond the classroom as staffing and resources allow.
+Reward time identified by staff across the school.
+Wellbeing time - EYFS and KS1 Friday 30 minutes, KS2 Friday 30 minutes WEEKLY.
+A choice of activities to be undertaken both within and occasionally beyond the classroom as staffing and resources allow.
 Year groups, and or Key Stages, to plan together considering the children's needs and requests.

-The use of negative dojos are to be used only to manage children who have caused particular concern during a particular week.
-The number of negative dojos are available from the dojo point website and all children's information is accessible by the Headteacher (or Assistant Headteacher), who overviews and monitors all behaviours.
+The use of negative dojos are to be used only to manage children who have caused particular concern during a particular week and must be applied in a sensitive and respectful manner.
+The number of negative dojos are available from the dojo point website and all children's information is accessible by the Headteacher (or Deputy Headteacher), who overviews and monitors all behaviours.